 But times are a changin'

 Financial Statement Reporting software has everything you desire — it automates the preparation of financial statements and reports, pulls data from different data sources, and creates highly-visualised, interactive and customised dashboards.

-But before we look at the benefits of financial statement reporting software in detail, let’s discuss why static reporting system is a big headache.
+But before we look at the benefits of financial statement reporting software in detail, let’s discuss why a static reporting system is a big headache.

 Why static financial statement reports are a tool of the past

-Customers demands are increasing, business models are revamping, and market conditions are shifting significantly.
+Customers' demands are increasing, business models are revamping, and market conditions are shifting significantly.
 To gain a competitive advantage, managers have to be agile and aggressive in making key business decisions, for which, they need accurate and up-to-date data.

 However, static financial statements pose a threat as they reflect outdated data from the last month or quarter.
 In this situation, managers pressure the finance or IT team to set aside their current work and extract a fresh and relevant report urgently.

 Even when decision-makers get up-to-date data, they trouble the finance team by asking for another static report to find answers to their queries.
-This process results in back-and-forth communication, causing unnecessary delay in decision making.
+This process results in back-and-forth communication, causing unnecessary delays in decision making.

 Result? — Businesses miss out on creating a competitive edge in the market, mitigating risk, or adapting themselves to a change.

 Why is the financial statement reporting software a blessing?